List of Kinnikuman characters: Gear Master

 Gear Master is a mechanical Choujin whose entire torso is made up of large gears.
 He uses these gears to grind his opponents.
 At the Sagrada Familia, he fights Benkiman.
 Despite the latter managing to use his Benki Flush technique on Gear Master, this technique proved ineffective, subsequently escaping and shredding Benkiman with his gears.
 Afterwards, Gear Master fights Kinnikuman Big Body at the Forbidden City, taunting him as a fake for his shameful performance during the Scramble for the Throne arc.
 Undaunted, Big Body would grapple with Gear Master, being fairly equal.
 Gear Master then unveils the Yellow Emperor's Mirror, an ominous chandelier that would crush unworthy candidates to the throne.
 Eventually, Big Body was able to jam Gear Master's gears with a ball of sand and use his finisher, the Maple Leaf Clutch, against him.
 The chandelier then falls and crushes Gear Master, as Big Body laments the unfairness of the Gods.

 Mariquitaman

 Mariquitaman is a ladybug themed Choujin.
-He is able to fliy with his wings to execute acrobatic maneuvers, and protrude spikes from his back.
+He is able to fly with his wings to execute acrobatic maneuvers, and protrude spikes from his back.
 He faces Curry Cook at the Sagrada Familia.
 Curry Cook resorted to his usual brutal techniques, in order to prevent Mariquitaman from discovering the secret of Friendship power, but this was to no avail as Mariquitaman was eventually able to slice Curry Cook in half using his wings.
 He then fights Kinnikuman Zebra at Castel Del Monte's octagonal ring.
 The two exchange techniques and holds, until Mariquitaman uses his abilities to mimic Zebra and force black Zebra to emerge, in order to make him more predictable.
 Zebra was eventually able to reconcile his white and black sides, but despite this, his Muscle Inferno remains ineffective, and Mariquitaman defeats him.